34 Animals That Eat Other Animals With Pictures

 Dolphins also use their strong jaws and sharp teeth to capture and kill prey.

-They can swallow their prey whole or tear it apart into smaller pieces.
-Dolphins play an important role in the marine ecosystem as top predators.
+Dolphins are top predators in the marine ecosystem, and they can swallow their prey whole or tear it apart into smaller pieces.

 They help to maintain the balance of the food chain by keeping the populations of their prey in check.